 At what stage is the due diligence done, before or after signing the unconditional/conditional term sheet?

 After signing the conditional terms sheet.

-Most financiers have their own analysts who will conduct the major part of all due diligence.
-Any further verifications are usually contracted out to specialists in the market concerned whose job will be to verify information you have provided as an ‘approved’ party.
+Most investors have their own licensed providers who will conduct the major part of all due diligence.
+Any further specialist verifications are usually contracted out to specialists in the market concerned whose job will be to verify information you have provided as an ‘approved’ party.